-- Meal Reimbursement while on Travel Status: An employee shall be reimbursed for meals while on travel status at the federal per diem rate.
-An employee will not be required to submit receipts for meals and may retain any unspent portion of an advance cash allowance for meals. - Language Premium: Effective upon the date of the Mayor's signature on this Agreement, employees assigned to perform bilingual, interpretive and/or translation services for the City shall receive a \$200 per month premium pay.
+Meal Reimbursement while on Travel Status: An employee shall be reimbursed for meals while on travel status at the federal per diem rate.
+An employee will not be required to submit receipts for meals and may retain any unspent portion of an advance cash allowance for meals.

+17.20 Language Premium: Upon ratification of this Agreement by both Parties, employees assigned to perform bilingual, interpretive and/or translation services for the City shall receive a \$200 per month premium pay.
 The City shall ensure employees providing language access services are independently evaluated and approved.
 The City may review the assignment annually and may terminate the assignment at any time.

-17.22 Scheduling Changes
+17.21 Scheduling Changes:

 - A. Definitions: For the purpose of this section the following definitions shall apply: - a.
 Work Schedule This is an employee's assigned workdays, work shift, and days off. - b.
 Workday This is an employee's assigned day(s) of work. - c.
 Work Shift This is an employee's assigned hours of work in a workday. - d.
-Days Off This is an employee's assigned non-working days. - A. Extended Notice Work Schedule Change: At least fourteen (14) calendar days' advance notification shall be afforded affected employees when work schedule changes lasting longer than thirty (30) calendar days are required by the City.
-The fourteen (14) calendar day advance notice may be waived by mutual agreement of the employee and management, with notice to the Union. - B. Short Notice Work Schedule Change: At least forty-eight (48) hours advance notification shall be afforded affected employees when work schedule changes lasting less than thirty (30) calendar days are required by the City.
-In instances where forty-eight (48) hours advance notification is not provided to an employee, said employee shall be compensated at the overtime rate of pay for the first work shift worked under the new schedule. - C. Short Notice Work Shift Change: At least forty-eight (48) hours advance notification shall be afforded affected employees when work shift changes lasting less than thirty (30) calendar days are required by the City.
+Days Off This is an employee's assigned non-working days. - B. Extended Notice Work Schedule Change: At least fourteen (14) calendar days' advance notification shall be afforded affected employees when work schedule changes lasting longer than thirty (30) calendar days are required by the City.
+The fourteen (14) calendar day advance notice may be waived by mutual agreement of the employee and management, with notice to the Union. - C. Short Notice Work Schedule Change: At least forty-eight (48) hours advance notification shall be afforded affected employees when work schedule changes lasting less than thirty (30) calendar days are required by the City.
+In instances where forty-eight (48) hours advance notification is not provided to an employee, said employee shall be compensated at the overtime rate of pay for the first work shift worked under the new schedule. - D. Short Notice Work Shift Change: At least forty-eight (48) hours advance notification shall be afforded affected employees when work shift changes lasting less than thirty (30) calendar days are required by the City.
 In instances where forty-eight (48) hours advance notification is not provided to an employee, said employee shall be compensated at the overtime rate of pay for the first work shift worked under the new schedule.